mmontone/emacs-inspector/README.md

 ### From the Emacs debugger

 When on an Emacs debugging backtrace, press letter `i` to inspect the pointed frame and its local variables.

+When on edebug-mode, use `C-c C-i` for inspecting expressions in the debugger.